 This article is about Kierra Wilde.
 Her birthday is on international women’s day.
 Before getting to the heart of this topic, I would like to establish who she is – an actress from New York who currently resides in Las Vegas.
 Her favourite bands are Radiohead, Pink Floyd, Iron Maiden, The Beatles and Minor Threat.
-If she was in a rock band, it would be named Bewildered Rats.
 She likes anime and Manga.
 She is an advocate of interracial relationships.
 As such, the cover is the perfect metaphor (as is the below photo).
 When she retires, she will write a book about racism in the most overlooked part of the film industry.
 Over a period of busy weeks, we manage to communicate with each other…

 KW: “Thank you for the birthday wishes!
 It is very appreciated.”